 In many countries in Central Europe, the market for large-scale battery storage is growing rapidly.
-The drivers are diverse, but there are still obstacles, as Eliza Stefan, Sales Manager BESS for Central & Eastern Europe, Jinko EES, pointed out in an overview at CISOLAR & GREEN BATTERY 2024 in Bucharest.
+The drivers are diverse, but there are still obstacles, as Eliza Stefan, Sales Manager BESS for Central & Eastern Europe, Jinko EES, points out.

 Photovoltaics is picking up speed in Central and Eastern Europe.
 Poland is leading the way, but other markets such as Bulgaria, Romania and the Czech Republic are also developing dynamically.
 One challenge is the modernization and expansion of the grids.